mskian/livescore/README.md

 # Live Score

-A Simple Scrape Method to Fetch the Live Score from espncricinfo.com
+A Simple Scrape Method to Fetch the Live Cricket Score from espncricinfo.com

 ## For Education Purpose only ✍

-> We are not Responsible for the any future damage use at your own Risk -if you want to use this on Production Read the ESPNcricinfo Terms and use.
+> We are not Responsible for any future damage use at your own risk.if you want to use this on Production Read the ESPNcricinfo Terms and use.

 ## Methods Used